roc-streaming/roc-toolkit/docs/sphinx/about_project.rst

 * *real-time* --- allow the user to create real-time streams with guaranteed latency;
 * *good media quality* --- cope even with medium- and high-quality audio streams;
 * *good service quality* --- provide good quality of service even on unreliable networks;
+* *high-level* --- implement a simple high-level API that hides all the complexity of the network transport;
 * *comprehensive toolset* --- support multiple protocols, encodings, schemes, and give the user the full control of them;
 * *portability* --- support multiple operating systems and hardware architectures;
 * *interoperability* --- rely on open, standard protocols.